 Delhi Travel Guide

-To holiday in Delhi is to succumb to the chaos and charm of a sprawling and ancient city, which is full of surprises, and shocks; Delhi is a city of contrasts, part squalor and part exotic splendour:
+To holiday in Delhi is to succumb to the chaos and charm of a sprawling and ancient city that is full of surprises, and shocks.
+Part squalor and part exotic splendour, it is full of astonishing contrasts and a great deal of magic.

-A holiday in Delhi can be exhausting, unless you can afford air-conditioned luxury, so this is a destination for the adventurous and energetic.
-Shopaholics will enjoy the experience of bargaining for some unique and exotic souvenirs in the crammed street markets, and shopping in Delhi's many malls while foodies can sample the North Indian cuisine that the city is known for in Delhi's numerous restaurants.
-The city's impressive array of attractions will pack any travel itinerary to bursting point.
+A holiday in Delhi can be exhausting, unless visitors can afford air-conditioned luxury, so this is a destination for the adventurous and energetic.
+Shoppers will enjoy the experience of bargaining for unique and exotic souvenirs in the crammed street markets, while foodies can sample the North Indian cuisine that the city is known for in Delhi's numerous restaurants.
+The city's impressive array of attractions will pack any travel itinerary to bursting point, and Delhi is also the gateway to the fascinating Rajasthan region.

 Best time to visit Delhi

-The weather in Delhi is not for the faint of heart!
-Unless you are acclimatised to intense heat, with temperatures of up to 113°F (45°C) and beyond, avoid a Delhi holiday in summer (March to July).
-During the summer months other climatic features like dust storms and high humidity during the monsoon season (end of June) further add to the discomfort.
-The best time to travel to Delhi is between November and March, when the weather is warm and sunny.
-To catch the amazingly colourful Hindu festival of Holi, plan to holiday in Delhi in late February/March.
-Read more on Delhi's Climate and Weather.
+Unless visitors are acclimatised to intense heat and can tolerate temperatures of up to 113F (45C) and beyond, they are strongly advised to avoid Delhi in the summer (March to July).
+Dust storms and high humidity during the monsoon season (end of June) may further add to the discomfort of travelling to Delhi in the hot summer months.
+The best time to visit Delhi is between November and March, when the weather is warm and sunny.
+To catch the colourful Hindu festival of Holi, travellers should book trips to Delhi in late February, early March.

 What to see in Delhi